Our Favorite Hotels

 The Best Areas to Stay in New Orleans

+The French Quarter is the most well-known neighborhood in New Orleans, but there is more to the city than this convivial hotspot.
+In fact, with its pedestrian-friendly core and convenient streetcar system, New Orleans is an easy place to explore.
+Visiting several neighborhoods, even on a short trip, is highly recommended.
+The French Quarter is bordered by the Mississippi River to the east.
+Just northeast you’ll find the trendy Marigny and Bywater neighborhoods.
+The compact Tremé is northwest.
+To the south, Canal Street separates the Quarter from the Central Business District, home to offices and municipal buildings, and the Warehouse/Arts District, known for its museums and galleries.
+You can walk from the Quarter to all of these neighborhoods.
 To the southwest of the city’s bustling tourist- and business-oriented core, you’ll find the more residential Garden District and Uptown.
 Students at Tulane and Loyola Universities keep the scene from getting too sleepy.
 You can ride the St Charles Streetcar from Canal Street to the Garden District.
 Driving southwest from Canal Street on Magazine Street is a fun way to see several neighborhoods.

 Locals often give directions according to the location of nearby bodies of water.
-Most of the tourist friendly neighborhoods are tucked inside a broad, u-shaped bend in the Mississippi River.
+Most of the tourist-friendly neighborhoods are tucked inside a broad, U-shaped bend in the Mississippi River.
 Longer thoroughfares like Magazine Street bend in sync with the river, so it’s easy to get confused when trying to orient yourself directionally.
-Locals will tell you to head upriver, which generally means west, or downriver, which is loosely east.
-North may be referred to as lakeside, because Lake Pontchartrain lies to the north of the city, and riverside means south, toward the Mississippi River.
+Locals will tell you to head upriver (which generally means west) or downriver (which is loosely east).
+North may be referred to as “lakeside,” because Lake Pontchartrain lies to the north of the city, and “riverside” means south toward the Mississippi River.

 Best Places to Stay in New Orleans